 - Pinch of turmeric

-- Wash rice and moong dal, cook them together in a pressure cooker with 4 cups of water for 4 whistles, until rice and dal are soft and mushy.
+- Wash rice and moong dal, cook in a pressure cooker with 4 cups of water for 4 whistles, until rice and dal are soft and mushy.

 - Let the pressure release naturally.

 - Take some butter in a pan and roast cashews until golden brown.
 Remove from butter and keep aside.

 - In the same pan add oil and add tempering ingredients except turmeric..
 Fry for a few minutes until green chilies change color and ginger is lightly roasted.